Nkosinathi-Bonga-James-Mncube/Linkedin_post_automation/README.md

 ```python
  each_repo = df.loc[df['Created_at'].dt.year==y.year].values
 ```
-- Afterwards all infomation(Personal message,Current year repos etc.) is written into `fail.txt` to be used by `send_email()` to be sent in email to myself.
+- Afterwards all infomation(Personal message,Current year repos etc.) is written into `fail.txt` to be used by `send_email()` to send an email to myself.

 <img height=400 width=800 src=https://user-images.githubusercontent.com/50704452/104768621-a7542880-5776-11eb-8fdc-47b14992fc46.png>